Sean Wilentz: Scholarship

 Wilentz's historical scholarship has focused on the importance of class and race during the early national period of the USA, especially in New York City.
 Wilentz has also co-authored books on nineteenth century religion and working class life in the USA.
 The Rise of American Democracy: Jefferson to Lincoln (W. W. Norton, 2005) won the Bancroft Prize.
 In May 2008, he authored The Age of Reagan: A History, 1974–2008.

 Columbia University professor Eric Foner, a long-time friend, says Wilentz "has written some of the very best examples of the avant-garde of the 70s and the avant-garde more recently.
 Back then we were trying to recover a lost past or neglected past.
 More recently historians have been trying to integrate that vision into a larger vision of American history as a whole."

-While a professor at Princeton, Wilentz was the senior thesis advisor to Elena Kagan, an U.S. Supreme Court associate justice.
+While a professor at Princeton, Wilentz was the senior thesis advisor to Elena Kagan, a U.S. Supreme Court associate justice.

+In 2002, Wilentz criticized then-Supreme Court Justice Antonin Scalia for a speech in which Scalia cited Christian perspectives on the afterlife and the role of government in support of the death penalty.
+Wilentz accused Scalia of “wishing to abandon the intent of the Constitution’s framers and impose views of government and divinity that no Supreme Court Justice, no matter how conservative, has ever embraced.”

+In 2019, Wilentz, along with fellow historians James Oakes, James M. McPherson, Victoria E. Bynum, and Gordon S. Wood, sent a letter to The New York Times, critiquing aspects of the Times’s 1619 Project.
+Specifically, Wilentz and the other letter writers argued that the Project made inaccurate claims about a desire to protect slavery on the part of the Patriots as a driving force behind the American Revolution.
+Wilentz later criticized the Trump Administration’s 1776 Commission as the “mirror image” of the 1619 Project and argued that it “reduced history to hero worship.”

 Music

 As a contributing editor at The New Republic, Wilentz has published essays about music, the arts, history, and politics.
 He received a Grammy Award nomination and a 2005 ASCAP Deems Taylor Award for the liner notes Wilentz contributed to the album The Bootleg Series Vol. 6: Bob Dylan Live 1964, Concert at Philharmonic Hall.

 In 2010, Wilentz published Bob Dylan In America, which placed Dylan in the context of American twentieth century history and culture.
-The book includes essays on Dylan's relationship with Aaron Copland, Allen Ginsberg, and the Beat generation, and the recording of Blonde on Blonde.
+The book includes essays on Dylan's relationship with Aaron Copland, Allen Ginsberg, and the Beat Generation, and the recording of Blonde on Blonde.